 Some dogs are allergic or sensitive to potatoes.
-I had a dog that would immediately throw up or have diarrhea after even one fry or chip, so some dogs absolutely can’t eat any potatoes at all.
+I had a dog who’d immediately throw up or have diarrhea after even one fry or chip, so some dogs absolutely can’t eat any potatoes at all.

 Another usual ingredient in fries is oil.
 Some oils, like fish oil, are good for dogs, but the oil used in french fries is typically canola or vegetable oil.
 This oil is not healthy for dogs and gives french fries a lot of trans and saturated fats–the bad kinds of fats.

 Too much fat can cause digestive upset in the short term and contribute to conditions like obesity, pancreatitis, or diabetes in the long term.
 Excessive fat consumption can also lead to bloat in some dogs, which is a life-threatening condition.

 The other most common ingredient in french fries is salt.
 It would probably take quite a few fries with a lot of salt on them for your dog to suffer from salt poisoning, depending on their weight.

 However, fries are often very salty, and that much salt can lead to dehydration, excessive thirst, and changes in urination in the short term.
 Long-term exposure to excessive salt can lead to kidney problems.